Banditas231/Custom-Quests/README.md

 That's it .
 You done, congratulation you have the Banditas colection of the Quests for your server.
 I hope you like this ...

+New quests added: Hunt animals and another for killing eAi.
+You need change reward for your likings